pretix/pretix-docs/docs/guides/widget.md

 If you include the `crossorigin` attributes on the `<script>` and `<link>` tag, then the widget can display a calendar or product list.
 But it will not be able to open the checkout process in an iframe.
 If you also set `Cross-Origin-Opener-Policy: same-origin`, then the widget can auto-detect that it is running in an isolated environment and will instead open the checkout process in a new tab.

+## Troubleshooting

+### The code copied from this page does not work

+The examples provided in this article all use the base URL `pretix.eu`, the organizer `demo`, and the event `democon`.
+Your own event will use different organizer and event slugs.
+If you want to apply these examples to your own event and website, you need to replace these strings with the ones matching your event.
+The easiest way to ensure that you have the right code is using the code generator.
+Navigate to :navpath:Your Event → Settings → Widget:, click the :btn:Generate widget code: button, and copy the code snippets from there.